snowplow/snowplowanalytics.com/_posts/2017-12-08-snowplow-snowflake-loader-0.3.0-released/index.md

 whether it be Amazon Redshift, Amazon S3, ElasticSearch, PostgreSQL or many others.

 However, over the last few years Amazon Redshift became a standard de-facto solution, being backed by apps from [core snowplow repository][snowplow-repo].

 While Redshift is a time-tested platform with many advantages, as stated above - we always wanted to provide our users an opportunity to choose the best-fitting solution according to their own, unique requirements.

 As part of this effort recently we [refactored][release-r90] RDB Loader - a couple of applications responsible for preparing and ingesting enriched data into Amazon Redshift.

 This move laid the foundation for many Snowplow loaders blooming, independently one from another.

 And today, we're proud to announce the newest one - Snowflake Loader.

 <h2 id="snowflake-intro">2.
 Introducing Snowflake Loader</h2>

 Snowflake is relatively new data warehousing technology, quickly gaining popularity due to its operational simplicity, rich support of semi-structured data, and efficient pricing model.

 Right now Snowflake is coupled with AWS due to the fact that it stores data on S3, and S3 is the most popular staging option, but in general nothing prevents them to implement support of Azure Blob Storage or Google Cloud Storage.
-Indeed, there is evidence that the Snowflake engineering team is working on other blob storage support.

-Compared to Amazon Redshift, Snowflake is truly a managed service - you don't need to setup indexes or calculating capacity, in general you just choose a size of ["virtual warehouse"][snowflake-warehouse].
+Compared to Amazon Redshift, Snowflake is a managed service - you don't need to setup indexes or calculating capacity, in general you just choose a size of ["virtual warehouse"][snowflake-warehouse].
 This is the entity responsible for loading and querying your data, so you pay only for time your warehouse is in the resumed state.

 Another strong side of Snowflake is its support of semi-structured data such as JSON, AVRO or XML.
 All these formats are first-class citizens in Snowflake thanks to its ["VARIANT" datatype][snowflake-variant], which is heavily used for contexts and self-describing events in enriched data.

 Snowplow Snowflake Loader, very much like RDB Loader, consists of two parts, both residing at the same repository: